richeym/richeym.github.io/_posts/2017-05-23-notes-from-sugcon-2017.md

 ## Sitecore MVC Developers journey

-A talk by Christian James Hansen who gave an overview of his Sitecore MVC library - Propeller MVC.
+Christian James Hansen gave an overview of his Sitecore MVC library - Propeller MVC, which is a light-weight ORM and set of HTML helpers.

 I hadn't heard of Propeller before so will keep an eye on it.
-It will be interesting to see whether it can be adopted with other Sitecore ORM's, especially the ubiquitous Glass Mapper.
+It will be interesting to see whether it can find a place alongside the other Sitecore libraries occupying the same space, especially the ubiquitous Glass Mapper.

 The source code is available on [GitHub](https://github.com/galtrold/propeller.mvc)